mantidproject/documents/Design/Instrument-2.0/Instrument_Ray_Tracer_2.md

 ## Using the Functionality of `ComponentInfo`
 It seems that using the functionality of `ComponentInfo` is very much possible and might well be the best way to proceed.
 The newly exposed `ComponentInfo` layer is accessible from a workspace - examples of usage can be found [here]().

+#### Useful Code
 Possible methods that could be used in `InstrumentRayTracer 2.0` might include:

  * `componentInfo.getSource()` in `void InstrumentRayTracer::trace(const V3D &dir) const`
  * `componentInfo.getSample()` in `void InstrumentRayTracer::traceFromSample(const V3D &dir) const`

+#### Incorporating Code
+It should not be too difficult to reuse the code from `ComponentInfo`.
+It should just be a case of making sure the `ComponentInfo` class is accessible from `InstrumentRayTracer 2.0`.

 ## Rolling out the Changes
 Before rolling out any changes, it is probably a good idea to develop a new set of tests exclusively for this new class.
 Some tests (especially for methods that do not make calls to the legacy API) could probably be based on the existing tests with a few alterations.